Synonyms: AppSAA, AppSAA Knock-in, AppSAA KI, APP-SAA KI, hAbetaSAA, hAbetaSwe,Arc,Aus

 Cerebral amyloid angiopathy is observed in AppSAA homozygous mice from 8 months of age.

-Transcriptomic analysis performed on microglia isolated from 8-month-old mice showed that more than 600 genes are differentially expressed in AppSAA homozygous and wild-type mice.
-Among the genes upregulated in the knock-in mice are disease-associated microglia (DAM) genes (Keren-Shaul et al., 2017; June 2017 news) and genes related to cholesterol metabolism, glycolysis, and phagocytic and lysosomal function.
+Transcriptomic analysis performed on microglia isolated from 8-month-old mice showed that more than 600 genes are differentially expressed in AppSAA homozygous and wild-type mice (Xia et al., 2020).
+Among these genes are disease-associated microglia (DAM) genes (Keren-Shaul et al., 2017; June 2017 news) and genes related to cholesterol metabolism, glycolysis, and phagocytic and lysosomal function.
 Few genes are differentially expressed in heterozygous AppSAA mice and wild-type mice at this age.

 Microglia from AppSAA homozygous mice were further sorted into plaque-associated cells and non-plaque-associated cells.
 (Plaque-associated microglia were identified after phagocytosis in situ of amyloid fibrils labeled with the dye methoxy-X04.)
 Compared with unlabeled cells, methoxy-X04-labeled microglia showed increased expression of DAM genes, as well as activation of plaque-induced genes (Chen et al., 2020; July 2020 news).
 Genes involved in innate immunity and lipid clearance and metabolism were upregulated, while those involved in neuronal development, axon guidance, and spine morphogenesis were downregulated in the methoxy-X04-positive cells.
 Notably, there was overlap between the transcriptomic signature of the phagocytic microglia from AppSAA homozygous mice and microglia from human AD brains (Mathys et al., 2019; May 2019 news).